 About Vikki Montgomery

-Vikki serves as a pilgrimage leader, companion and center host at the Cathedral Center for Prayer and Pilgrimage.
-During her fifteen years there she also served as a Center seminarian during which she led a covenant discipleship group, contemplative retreats and centering prayer sessions for university students, and designed a Pilgrimage of Reconciliation and an arts workshop.
-In addition, she became a founding member of a Benedictine gathering and is now a probationary associate of the Holy Cross.
-A graduate of Wesley Theological Seminary in Washington, D.C., with an MTS and MA in theology, she focused on religion and the arts and teaching and learning.
-As a member of the Cathedral Congregation, she serves as a healing minister.
+Vikki has served as a pilgrimage leader, companion, and center host at the Center for Prayer and Pilgrimage for more than15 years.
+While serving as the Center seminarian, she led a covenant discipleship group, contemplative retreats, and centering prayer sessions for university students.
+She also designed a Pilgrimage of Reconciliation and a conducted an arts workshop.
+In addition, she became a founding member of a Benedictine gathering at the Cathedral and in 2015 was received an associate of Holy Cross Monastery in West Park, NY.
+A graduate of Wesley Theological Seminary in Washington, D.C., she focused on religion and the arts, and teaching and learning.
+As a member of the Cathedral Congregation, she has served as a healing minister.
 Her other vocations include writer, editor, chaplain and teacher.

 Recent Cathedral Appearances